Cajuns' NIL Program Providing Model For Sun Belt

 The ever-changing college sports landscape has had coaches and administrators adjusting on the fly most of the past two years.
 But perhaps nothing has been as tough to figure out as name, image and likeness (NIL).

-With precise rules and how they will be enforced by the NCAA and state governments still unclear, it’s arguably even more difficult for mid-major programs such as James Madison with a less established booster network and shallower pockets than many Power 5 Conference schools.
+With precise rules and how they will be enforced by the NCAA and state governments still unclear, it’s arguably even more difficult for mid-major programs such as James Madison, with a less established booster network and shallower pockets than many Power 5 schools.

 “We do remain in a system that really doesn’t have a lot of exact guidance or limitations,” JMU assistant athletic director for communications Kevin Warner said.
 “It’s still everyone just kind of trying to make the best of what they can.”